quicwg/multipath/draft-ietf-quic-multipath.md

 This document does not specify per-path idle timeouts.
-An endpoint can decide to close a path at any time, whether the path is in active use or not, by sending a PATH_ABANDON frame.
-For the initial PATH_ABANDON frame to close a path, it is not required to send a PATH_ABANDON frame at any specific point in time.
+An endpoint can decide to close a path at any time, whether the path is in active use or not.
+For example, an endpoint may wait to send the initial PATH_ABANDON frame until it anyway sends another frame.
-For example, an endpoint may wait until it will anyway send another frame.
+Note that the receiver of an initial PATH_ABANDON frame is, however, required to immediately reply (see {{path-close}}).

 If a path is not actively used for a while, it might not be usable anymore, e.g. due to middlebox timeouts.
 To avoid such path breakage, endpoints